Why The Price Of Megalodon Teeth Is Increasing

 "The cost to recover megalodon teeth is going up which raises prices"

-The rate at which megalodon are increasing in price has continued to accelerate, increased fuel prices, a large spike in demand, and other factors are making the price of megalodon continue to rise at fairly dramatic rate.
+The rate at which megalodon are increasing in price has continued to accelerate, increased fuel prices, a large spike in demand, and other factors such as general inflation are making the price of megalodon continue to rise at fairly dramatic rate.

 Beginning in late 2019, early 2020 the price of megalodon teeth began to rise significantly faster than the general increase seen over the previousl years.
 This article explains some of the factors that have led to the cost of megalodon teeth increasing in price.